code-server-boilerplates/starter-pack/README.md

   * Add extensions here
 * [`cloudflared`](https://todo.io) for accessing other ports through to Cloudflare Argo Tunnel
 * [`croc`](https://github.com/schollz/croc) for sharing files between computers without that Mega.nz (or Telegram client) chaos
-* Add more tools her
+* Add more tools here

 This template repository is good for:
 * people who want to start their own Code Server Boilerplates